pruthvirajmv/e-commerce-site/README.md

 # e-commerce-site

-## Have created E-comm site covering the basice basic functionalities
+## Have created E-comm site covering the basic functionalities

 ### here is the link for site preview [ecom](deploy-ecom-preview.netlify.app)